mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "We must," I said.
 "If more people discover what we know, the Holragi will get wind of it and invade.
 They will take everything we have including the land we live on.
 Then they will be the gatekeepers."

 With great anxiety I stood up, sinching my satchel closed while Pomri sat stewing in rage.
 I didn't have the strength to look in her eye.
 Instead, a strong urge to get away from Pomri was growing, deep within a pool of guilt.
-And so I began to walk.
+And so I left the vials, the syringe, and began to walk.

 "Where are you going Linyu?"